Eagles stun Patriots for first Super Bowl title

 “You just knew that it was going to be a shootout the whole game and it was going to take all 60 minutes,” said Gronkowski.
 “Unfortunately, we just didn’t come up with the most opportunities to make to win the game.”

-Brady finished the game with 505 passing yards and three touchdowns but could not deliver when it mattered most, his desperate pass falling to the ground in the end zone as time expired.
+Brady finished with a Super Bowl record 505 passing yards and three touchdowns but could not deliver when it mattered most, his desperate pass falling to the ground in the end zone as time expired.

+“Losing sucks.
+That’s part of it,” said Brady.
+“You try to win and sometimes you lose.
+That’s the way it goes.”

-The Patriots now enter an offseason some feel could mark the beginning of the end for their dynasty after ESPN reported in January about a rift between Brady, Belichick and owner Robert Kraft.
+The Patriots now enter an off-season some feel could mark the beginning of the end for their dynasty after ESPN reported in January about a rift between Brady, Belichick and owner Robert Kraft.

 The trio have denied reports of any off-field tension but there will be no shortage of attention paid to their every move between now and next season.